YangJAT/HCA/README.md

 ```

 ## Introduction
-This tutorial demonstrates how to use R packages for single-cell RNA data analysis, including cell type annotation, tumor cell annotation, and data integration.
+This tutorial demonstrates how to use R packages for single-cell RNA data analysis, including immune cell annotation, tumor cell annotation, and data integration.

 ## Loading Required R Packages